 Model civic responsibility

 Take your child with you if you drop off a meal to a new parent or help someone move furniture.
 You can explain that it feels good to do things for others.
-You could also try taking him to a rally or political event so he can see other young people engaged in broader community issues.
+You could also try taking him to a rally or political event so he can see other young people engaged in broader community activities and issues.

 Help your child get started